ilhamksyuriadi/multi-aspect-sentiment-analysis/README.md

 # multi-aspect-sentiment-analysis
-multi aspect sentiment analysis using logistic regression
+multi aspect sentiment analysis using logistic regression.
+I don't upload the data so you can't run it (this repo for backup only).